Hilmir Snær Guðnason

 Hilmir Snær Guðnason (born 24 January 1969, in Reykjavík) is an Icelandic actor.
 He is famous in his native country and has appeared in both film and on stage.
 In 2000 he was named as one of European films 'Shooting Stars' by European Film Promotion.
-He is best known for his roles in the films 101 Reykjavík, Hafið (The Sea in English), Blueprint and Guy X.
+He is best known for his roles in the films 101 Reykjavík, Hafið (The Sea in English), Blueprint, and Guy X.

 Life and career

 Hilmir graduated from the Iceland Academy of the Arts in 1994.
-He has played in a number of plays and musicals.
-Notably Hair and Rocky Horror Picture Show.
-His work with the National Theatre of Iceland are, to name a few: Midsummer Night's Dream, Macbeth, West Side Story, Hamlet, Who's Afraid of Virginia Woolf and Ivanov.
+He has played in a number of plays and musicals, including Hair and Rocky Horror Picture Show.
+His work with the National Theatre of Iceland are, to name a few: Midsummer Night's Dream, Macbeth, West Side Story, Hamlet, Who's Afraid of Virginia Woolf, and Ivanov.

 He is married to Bryndís Jónsdóttir and has two daughters born in 1995 and 2009.